Seven things I've learned from my own heartbreak

 5. The higher your expectations the greater the disappointments.

-If you don't want to be disappointed much in this life keep your expectations at a minimum.
-For the higher, you set them the greater the disappointments will be.
+If you don't want to be disappointed much in life; keep your expectations at a minimum.
+The higher you set them; the greater the disappointments will be.
 Trust people but never underestimate anyone.
-You see a person's face but not their heart.
+You see a person's face; not their heart.
 You don't know what goes on in their mind.
 You don't have a remote control for reality.
 Anything can happen at any time.
 Anyone can let you down!
 Life can change in the blink of an eye.

 6. It isn't time that heals the pain.
 It's your will to survive.

 Time won't take the hurt.
 You must either deal with it or die with it.
 You have to take your power back from whoever took it away.
-You have to continue your story.
-You must choose survival over your pain.
+You must continue your life.
 Time isn't the remedy.
 It's the choice you make to get up and start living again.

 7. You won't cry forever.

 Everything in this life is temporary.
 Even the broken heart that you are carrying.
-One day the pain will end and you'll no longer be a victim but a victor.
-I'm a survivor.
+One day the pain will end, and you'll no longer be a victim but a victor.
 In spite of all I have been through, I lift my head above the waters.
 These days, I don't gasp for breath.
-I breathe, as long as I have a life there's hope.
+I breathe.
+As long as I have a life there's hope.
 God is my source of life and my hope.